 Application : Applied

 Explanation on application of the practice The BNRC combines the functions of both the Nomination Committee and Remuneration Committee.
-The Board is confident that the BNRC has effectively fulfilled its roles and responsibilities concerning the nomination and remuneration functions related to both the Board and Senior Management.
-Therefore, the Board believes that there is no need to separate these functions into distinct nomination and remuneration committees.
+The Board is confident that the BNRC has effectively discharged its roles and responsibilities concerning the nomination and remuneration functions related to both the Board and Senior Management.
+Therefore, the Board believes that it is not necessary to separate these functions into distinct nomination and remuneration committees.
+The Terms of Reference of the BNRC was revised on 9 th October 2024.
 The Board, acting as a collective entity, determines the remuneration of Non-Executive Directors.
 Each Director abstains from any decision regarding their own remuneration, ensuring objectivity and fairness in the process.
-The Company's Directors receive fees approved by shareholders annually during the Annual General Meeting ("AGM").
+The Company's Directors receive fees approved by shareholders annually during the AGM.
 This transparent and shareholder-approved approach underscores the Company's commitment to governance principles and accountability.

-Explanation for : departure
+Explanation for departure :

-Large companies are re encouraged to complete equired to complete the columns below.
+Large companies are encouraged to comple quired to complete the columns below.
 Non-large companies are the columns below.

 Measure :

 Timeframe :

+•